 - engaging architects in sustainable development and "social diagnosis", social integration and solidarity; cultural roots and the historical context.

-The training of architecture students at the New Bulgarian University takes place in conjunction with active participation and architectural events - competitions, seminars, creative trips, etc. (The Student workshop Arch & Urban, the Sofia Architecture Week, etc.)
+The training of architecture students at the New Bulgarian University’s MA Architecture is combined with active participation in various architecture events - competitions, seminars, creative trips, etc. (e.g. The Student workshop Arch & UrBaN, the Sofia Architecture Week, etc.).

-The Department of Architecture maintains intensive international contacts with schools of architecture and professional organizations from different countries.
-In recent years the student exchange program ERASMUS has fostered exchange of students with the Democritus University of Thrace, Greece, Mimar Sinan University of Fine Arts - Istanbul, the Nottingham Trent University and the University of Ulster - UK.
-There are also programs in the preparation stage for student exchange training and internships at universities and firms in Italy and the Netherlands, etc.
+The Architecture Department maintains intensive international contacts with schools of architecture and professional organizations in different countries.
+In the last few years, the student exchange program ERASMUS+ has fostered exchange of students with the School of Architecture at the Democritus University of Thrace, Greece, Mimar Sinan University of Fine Arts - Istanbul, the Nottingham Trent University and the Ulster University, UK.
+There are also programs in the preparation stage for student exchange training and internships at universities and firms in Italy, the Netherlands, and other countries.

-On March 4, 2013 the internationally renowned architect Prof. Daniel Libeskind, being nominated by the Department of Archeology, was awarded with the title Doctor Honoris Causa of NBU for his outstanding contribution to the development of modern architectural theory and practice and his involvement in establishing NBU as a leading university in Bulgarian education in architecture.
+On 4th March, 2013 the internationally renowned architect Prof. Daniel Libeskind, being nominated by the Architecture Department, was awarded the title Honorary Doctor of NBU for his outstanding contribution to the development of modern architectural theory and practice and his involvement in establishing NBU as a leading university in architectural education in Bulgaria.

 Building 2, Room 508